 where $U \in \mathbb{R}^{n \times n}$ is the graph Fourier basis, which is a matrix of eigenvectors of the normalized graph Laplacian $L = I_n - D^{-\frac{1}{2}} W D^{-\frac{1}{2}}=U \Lambda U^{T} \in \mathbb{R}^{n \times n}$ ($I_n$ is an identity matrix and $D \in \mathbb{R}^{n \times n}$ is the diagonal degree matrix of adjacency matrix $W$ with $D_{i i}=\Sigma_{j} W_{i j}$); while $\Lambda \in \mathbb{R}^{n \times n}$ is the diagonal matrix of eigenvalues of $L$ \cite{shuman2012emerging}.
 In order to localize the filter, the kernel $g_{\theta}$ can be restricted to a truncated expansion of Chebyshev polynomials $T_k(\cdot)$ to $K-1$ order with the rescaled $\tilde{\Lambda} = 2\Lambda / \lambda_{\max} - I_{n}$ as $g_{\theta} (\Lambda) = \sum_{k=0}^{K-1} \theta_{k} T_{k} (\tilde{\Lambda})$, where $\theta_{(\cdot)} \in \mathbb{R}^{K}$ is a vector of Chebyshev coefficients \cite{hammond2011wavelets}.
 Hence, the graph convolution can then be expressed as,

 where $T_{k} (\tilde{L}) \in \mathbb{R}^{n \times n}$ is the Chebyshev polynomial of order $k$ evaluated at the rescaled Laplacian $\tilde{L} = 2L / \lambda_{\max} - I_{n}$.

 Apart from convolutional operations on graphs, there are also several recent studies focusing on structured sequence learning.
 Structured RNN \cite{jain2016structural} attempts to fit the spatio-temporal graph into a mixture of recurrent neural networks by associating each node and edge to a certain type of the networks.
 Based on the framework of convLSTM \cite{xingjian2015convolutional}, graph convolutional recurrent network (GCRN) \cite{seo2018structured} is firstly proposed modeling structured sequences by replacing regular 2D convolution with spectral-based graph convolution.
 And it has set a trend of GCN-embedded designs for the follow-up studies \cite{li2018dcrnn_traffic,yu2018spatio}.
-Recently, an encoder-decoder model on graphs is developed for graph embedding tasks.
-The model known as graph U-Net \cite{gao2019graph} brings pooling and upsampling operations to graph data.
-However, the scope of its uses is bounded by the static graph.
-Additionally, it introduces extra training parameters for node selection during the pooling procedure.
-Furthermore, the pooling operation it proposed does not keep the original structure of the input graph that may raise an issue for those tasks whose local spatial relations are critical.
+The fast pooling operation on graph signals was firstly introduced by \cite{defferrard2016convolutional}.
+Recently, graph U-Net \cite{gao2019graph} brings pooling and upsampling operations to graph data.
+However, the applicable scope of these operations is bounded by the static graph.
+Especially, graph U-Net introduces extra training parameters for node selection during the pooling procedure.
+Furthermore, its pooling operation does not keep the original structure of the input graph that may raise an issue for those tasks whose local spatial relations are critical.